How Do I

 - Unmet Need: If the COA is greater than the EFC, you have unmet financial need.

-- Offer: The award offer will list the resources the financial aid office can provide to help you address your unmet need: scholarships, grants, loans, and work study.
+- Offer: The award letter will list the resources the financial aid office can provide to help you address your unmet need: scholarships, grants, loans, and work study.

 - Be sure to accept your offer by the deadline provided to ensure you receive these resources.
 Likewise, if you decide to attend one college and have offers from other colleges, let the financial aid offices at the colleges you will not be attending know of your decision so they can offer the aid you would have received to other students.